-A Day in My Working Life: How this freelance copywriter writes, makes clients happy and manages to s
+A Day in My Working Life: How this freelance copywriter writes, makes clients happy, and work

 [Musings from a freelance copywriter‘s blog]